openbsd/src/gnu/llvm/tools/clang/docs/AttributeReference.rst

 with different ABI versions supported.
 For example, a newer version of a class could have a different set of data members and thus have a different size.
 Using the ``abi_tag`` attribute, it is possible to have different mangled names for a global variable of the class type.
-Therefor, the old code could keep using the old manged name and the new code will use the new mangled name with tags.
+Therefore, the old code could keep using the old manged name and the new code will use the new mangled name with tags.